• Glossary

 Downloading secure connect bundle

-1. From your Dashboard page, select your database.
+1. Open your Astra Portal and select your database.

 Sharing secure connect bundle

-Although teammates can access your Astra DB database, it will not display in their list of available databases under My Databases in Astra Portal.
+Although teammates can access your Astra DB database, it doesn’t display in their list of available databases under My Databases in Astra Portal.

 After you create an Astra DB database, you can grant access to other members of your team by providing them with the database credentials and connection details for your database.